According to Litmus, personalization and dynamic content is the number one trend for email design in 2019.

 What is email personalization?

-Email personalization is the email marketing process of using personal information on each member of your email list to create and send targeted emails.
+Email personalization is the email marketing process of using the personal information on each member of your email list to create and send targeted emails.

 Personalized emails are great because they provide subscribers and users with more relevant information, that interests them specifically, instead of the generic, “mass-produced” email content, that attempts to accommodate to all customer types.